OLSAS – University of Toronto

 Financial Aid

 The JD Financial Aid program at the Faculty of Law at the University of Toronto was designed and developed by students for students.
-A committee of faculty members and elected students, chaired by the Assistant Dean, JD Program, administers and monitors this aid program.
+A committee of faculty members and elected students, chaired by the Assistant Dean, JD Program, administers and monitors this aid program, which is available to domestic students.

 • We are committed to ensuring that financial aid is available to those students who require it most.